top of page

 IMG_2315_edited.jpg

-I hope to companion you while bringing along some knowledge of the spiritual life.
+I hope to companion you while bringing along some knowledge of the spiritual life from a Scriptural and Christian worldview.

 A Guiding Principle for Spiritual Companions...